jeremyaemmett/jeremyaemmett.github.io/quick_start_guide.md

 Choose desired CryoGrid-output data ('T.txt', 'water.txt', etc.) by specifying the name of the CryoGrid output folder, e.g. by setting params.cryogrid_name = 'palsa_low_Drying0p0015_z00p1_rootDepth0p1' in _params.py_.

-## Running the model
+## Running VU-MALM

+### Run 'main.py'.
+This is the central code the contains calls to every routine and contains the main computational time loop.

-If much of the vertical domain consists of subsaturated layers, either:
+If much of the vertical domain contains subsaturated layers, either:
   - Set 'adaptive_dt_flag = True' in _params.py_
   - Set 'dt' = {value <= 0.1/24.0 days}
 To avoid numerical instability (unrealistically high rate magnitudes, NaNs, and positive/negative ringing)